greencoder/noaa-dwml-to-json-xslt/README.md

     $ curl -s "http://graphical.weather.gov/xml/sample_products/browser_interface/ndfdXMLclient.php?whichClient=NDFDgen&lat=39.7&lon=-104.75&product=time-series" | xsltproc noaa.xsl - | python -mjson.tool > sample_time_series.json

-These one-line commands are found in the [fetch_samples.sh](../master/fetch_samples.sh) shell script included in the repo.
+These one-line commands are found in the [fetch_samples.sh](../master/fetch_samples.sh) shell script.

 ###Feedback###

-I welcome feedback, pull-requests, and bug reports.
+I welcome feedback, pull requests, and bug reports.

 If you find a feed that breaks the XSLT, **please** send it to me in XML format so I can fix the XSLT.